-S. N Aspect Impact Impact Intensity without mitigation Action Impact Intensity with mitigation Monitoring/training Requirement Responsibility 5 COMMUNITY ENGAGEMENT Communityempowerment MODERATE going communication, relocation of turbines/people and other measures (included in the ESIA).
-The decision tree for the selection of the mitigation measures and the outcome of the risk assessment (pre and post-mitigation) will be documented.
-Given the short duration of the Project construction phase efforts will be made to engage with the community through the Panchayati Raj Institution representatives and key identified leaders of the community.
+S. N Aspect Impact Impact Intensity without mitigation Action Impact Intensity with mitigation Monitoring/training Requirement Responsibility Obstruction to places of relevance The project management shall undertake a formal consultation with all Farmers from whom right of way shall be obtained, gain an informed consent Site Management should ensure that all agreements will be executed properly and documented The access road to the turbines shall not obstruct the access to the religious structure in any way Any waste generated during the construction phase should not be accumulated near the religious structure as this might affect the sentiment of the locals Implement the recommended complaint resolution procedure (Grievance Redress Mechanism) to assure that any complaints regarding project related components are promptly and adequately investigated and resolved CWP-RATLAM, through contract agreement, shall ensure that The contractor shall provide the migrant workers adequate information on expected social behaviour and hygiene practices to be followed at site Water usage shall be monitored and controlled to minimize the wastewater generation CWP-RATLAM, to ensure that all site personnel and migrant labourers avoid using any community infrastructure facilities like water bodies, electricity etc., without prior permission from the Panchayats Social Management team for grievance Handling 4 COMMUNITY ENGAGEMENT Community empowerment MODERATE Given the short duration of the Project construction phase efforts will be made to engage with the community through the Panchayati Raj Institution representatives and key identified leaders of the community.
 LOW Continuously throughout the project lifecycle.
-Grievance Redressal Mechanism should be followed and grievance register shouldbe maintained onsite Contractor under the supervision of CWP- RATLAM's Personnel / PRI representatives 6 OCCUPATIONAL HEALTH AND SAFETY Material handling and storage Possible injuries associated with working at height (≥ 2m Other occupational hazards MODERATE All material will be arranged in a systematic manner with proper labelling and without protrusion or extension onto the access corridor.
+Grievance Redressal Mechanism should be followed and grievance register should be maintained onsite.
+Contractor under the supervision of CWP- RATLAM's Personnel / PRI representatives 5 OCCUPATIONAL HEALTH AND SAFETY Material handling and storage Possible injuries associated with working at height (≥ 2m Other occupational hazards MODERATE All material will be arranged in a systematic manner with proper labelling and without protrusion or extension onto the access corridor.
 Loading and unloading operation of equipment shall be done under the supervision of a trained professional All work at height to be undertaken during daytime with sufficient sunlight Proper PPEs shall be provided to workers handling welding, electricity and related components.
-Fire extinguishing equipment shall be provided in adequate number on site to handle any possible fire outbreaks An accident reporting and monitoring record should be maintained Display of phone numbers of the city/local fire services, etc. at site should be done The labour engaged for working at height shall be trained for temporary fall protection devices LOW The labour engaged for working at height shall be trained for temporary fall All the workers shall be made aware of the possible occupational risks/hazardsby the way of an OHS training/awareness programme An accident reporting and monitoring record should be maintained Contractor under the supervision of CWP- RATLAM's Personnel 7 CORPORATE SOCIAL RESPONSIBILITY Community empowerment MODERATE Employment will be provided to local people wherever possible, especially as unskilled construction workers and security guards Developmental needs and expectations (such as employment in the project or up-gradation of educational health care facilities, cultural property and infrastructure) of local communities will be identified through the Gram Panchayat, villagers and local administration.
-Opportunities for contributing to the economic and developmental needs of villagers through skill training will be explored.
-NO IMPACT CSR Activities should be documented Should be conducted continuously through the project cycle.
-Should be conducted continuously through the project cycle.
-Project Developer/ Contractor under the supervision of CWP- RATLAM's Personnel CWP-RATLAM's Personnel CWP-RATLAM's Personnel OPER ATION PHASE
+Fire extinguishing equipment shall be provided in adequate number on site to handle any possible fire outbreaks An accident reporting and monitoring record should be maintained Display of phone numbers of the city/local fire services, etc. at site should be done The labour engaged for working at height shall be trained for temporary fall protection devices LOW The labour engaged for working at height shall be trained for temporary fall All the workers shall be made aware of the possible occupational risks/hazards by the way of an OHS training/awareness programme An accident reporting and monitoring record should be maintained Contractor under the supervision of CWP-RATLAM's Personnel 6 CORPORATE SOCIAL RESPONSIBILITY Community empowerment MODERATE Employment will be provided to local people wherever possible, especially as unskilled construction workers and security guards NO IMPACT CSR Activities should be documented Project Developer/ Contractor under the supervision of CWP- RATLAM's Personnel